Mikel Janku

-Mikel Janku (25 December 1941 - 10 January 2019) was an Albanian retired football player, who was a goalkeeper for Partizani Tiranë and the Albania national team between 1962–1969 and 1964–1967, respectively.
+Mikel Janku (25 December 1941 – 10 January 2019) was an Albanian football player.
+He played as a goalkeeper for Partizani Tirana and the Albania national team between 1962–1969 and 1964–1967, respectively.

 Club career

 Janku was trained from 1958 as a helicopter pilot in Rostov, Soviet Union, and played for army club Partizani on his return to Albania.

 International career

 He made his debut for Albania in a May 1964 FIFA World Cup qualification match away against the Netherlands and earned a total of 9 caps, scoring no goals.
 His final international was a May 1967 European Championship qualification match against Yugoslavia.

 Personal life

 Janku later became a sports journalist for Sport Express and died in January 2019.